 When Should You Get Your First Ultrasound?

 If you don’t get an ultrasound within the first two months of pregnancy, then the next type of ultrasound occurs between weeks 10 and 13.
-Dating ultrasounds provide a better look at your developing child than early pregnancy ultrasounds do.
+The farther along you are in pregnancy the better the visual you will have with the ultrasound.

 What’s the Procedure Like?